 - In ER, Carol Hathaway's mother is not happy upon hearing that her daughter is engaged to Doug Ross, as he treated her horribly during their first relationship (cheating on her frequently).
 As Carol walks away, her mother declares, "He will regret the day he was BORN if he hurts you again."

-- Good Luck Charlie has one when Teddy tells her parents that she's dating her ex boyfriend Spencer again—who she broke up with because he cheated on her.
-Teddy's mom gives her blessing and then says "If you ever hurt my little girl again...
-BAM!!"
+- Good Luck Charlie has one when Teddy tells her parents that she's dating her ex-boyfriend Spencer again, with whom she had broken up because he cheated on her.
+Teddy's mom gives her blessing and then says "If you ever hurt my little girl again BAM!!"

-- In The Golden Girls, Dorothy gives a speech to her daughter's husband (who she is getting back together with after he has cheated on her) about not wanting her daughter to be hurt.
+- In The Golden Girls, Dorothy gives a speech to her daughter's husband (with whom she is getting back together after he has cheated on her) about not wanting her daughter to be hurt.
 When he promises that it won't happen again, she takes his hand and replies that if it does, that she will "break every bone in [his] hand".
-Stan adds, "Keep it zipped buddy, she's not kidding."
+Stan adds, "Keep it zipped, buddy, she's not kidding."

-- In the Grimm episode "The Good Soldier", Rosalee's sister - who's just met her sister's long-term partner for the first time, and spent most of that meeting being too angry with Rosalee to speak to him - sneaks up behind him while voged, and snarls this at him.
+- In the Grimm episode "The Good Soldier", Rosalee's sister—who's just met her sister's long-term partner for the first time, and spent most of that meeting being too angry with Rosalee to speak to him—sneaks up behind him while vogued, and snarls this at him.
 He's understandably taken aback.